 What should I figure out first before a Duck Creek trip?

 Start with the drive, the season, and the effect of altitude.
-Once those basics are clear, the rest of the itinerary becomes much easier to shape.

 Directions, drive times, and what to expect on the final climb